-Multiple studies of bariatric surgery have reported significant declines in blood pressure at follow-up, although the role of bariatric surgery in preventing hypertension is less clear [112].
-There may be a relationship between the length of pre-existing hypertension preoperatively and the likelihood for resolution following bariatric surgery [113].
+Multiple studies of metabolic and bariatric surgery have reported significant declines in blood pressure at follow-up, although the role of metabolic and bariatric surgery in preventing hypertension is less clear [139].
+There may be a relationship between the length of pre-existing hypertension preoperatively and the likelihood for resolution following metabolic and bariatric surgery [140].

-In the SOS study, the incidence of hypertension was the same in both the treatment and the control groups at two and 10 years of follow-up [8].
+In the SOS study, the incidence of hypertension was the same in both the treatment and the control groups at two and 10 years of follow-up [70].
 Recovery from hypertension, however, was significantly higher in the surgery group.
 At two years, 21% of controls no longer had hypertension, compared with 34% of surgery patients.
 Among patients followed to 10 years, 11% of previously hypertensive controls were normotensive, while recovery was 19% in the surgery group.

 Studies with this length of follow-up are uncommon, but some additional evidence is available on blood pressure several years after surgery.
-White and colleagues used data from a single surgeon's gastric bypass cases (variations on RYGB), collected over 14 years, to examine outcomes including the resolution of hypertension [112].
+White and colleagues used data from a single surgeon's gastric bypass cases (variations on RYGB), collected over 14 years, to examine outcomes including the resolution of hypertension [139].
 With a median follow-up of just over four years, 62% of previously hypertensive patients had normal blood pressure and 25% showed improvement.

 Shorter-term studies have also found resolution of hypertension to be common after bariatric surgery.
-Ahmed and colleagues conducted follow-up with 100 patients for one year after RYGB to evaluate changes in blood pressure [114].
+Ahmed and colleagues conducted follow-up with 100 patients for one year after RYGB to evaluate changes in blood pressure [141].
 By the end of one year, both the percentage of patients who were hypertensive and the number of patients taking medication for hypertension had decreased substantially.
 At baseline, 53 patients were on medication, with a decline to 15 at one year.
 Decreases in blood pressure occurred rapidly, beginning in the first week for some patients.
+Hypertension remission and relapse rates at one and three years, respectively, were assessed in 197 severely obese patients (95 with hypertension) who were undergoing either RYGB or LSG [142].
+At one-year follow-up, 68% showed remission of hypertension; 21.9% had relapsed at three years [142].
+The number of antihypertensive drugs prior to surgery was associated with a lower remission rate at the first year and a higher recurrence at three years.
+A smaller weight loss during the first year was associated with increased hypertension recurrence at three years [142].